El Chavo del Ocho: Opening and closing sequences

 The song in the title sequence of El Chavo del Ocho is "The Elephant Never Forgets", composed by Jean-Jacques Perrey in 1970.
 This melody is based on Ludwig van Beethoven's Turkish March Op.
 113.

-In the opening sequence, De las Nieves was the first in charge of the presentation during the first two seasons (1972 and 1973), then Meza was left in charge when De las Nieves left, from the end of 1973 into the beginning of 1974.
+In the opening sequence, María Antonieta de las Nieves was the first in charge of the presentation during the first two seasons (1972 and 1973), then Florinda Meza was left in charge when De las Nieves left, from the end of 1973 into the beginning of 1974.
 Previously, in 1974, Jorge Gutiérrez Zamora was in charge of the presentation.
 His first presentation was in the episode "El billete de lotería" [The lottery ticket].
-Gutiérrez was in charge until 1979 and was preceded in that same year by Aguirre until the last episode as an independent series in 1980, including in the first years of the series Chespirito (between 1980 and 1981).
+Gutiérrez Zamora was in charge of the presentation until 1979, and was preceded in that same year by Rubén Aguirre until the last episode as an independent series in 1980, including in the first years of the series Chespirito (between 1980 and 1981).
 In 1983, Gabriel Fernández, De las Nieves's husband, acted as the narrator who presented the stellar cast.
-His first presentation was the episode in which Valdés returns to the show.
+His first presentation was the episode in which Valdés temporarily returns to the show.
 Regarding the closing sequence, the credits only feature the production team responsible for the respective episode, with the last scene being of them or a related image, along with the musical theme used in the opening.